FOREX-Dollar hits 1-month high as Fed officials talk up rate hikes

 "It's hard to pin European currency weakness on specific news, albeit the case for more weakness on relative (global) economic grounds has been blindingly obvious for weeks."

-European currencies failed to get a lift from renewed inflation fears putting pressure regional central banks to keep tightening policy, instead worrying about risks of recession.
+European currencies failed to get a lift from renewed inflation fears putting pressure on regional central banks to keep tightening policy, with investors instead worrying about the risks of recession.

-European Central Bank board member Isabel Schnabel fueled inflation worries overnight by saying consumer prices could still accelerate in the short term.
-British price growth hit double digits on Wednesday.
+European Central Bank board member Isabel Schnabel fueled inflation worries overnight by saying consumer prices could still accelerate in the short-term.
+British price growth hit double digits, data showed on Wednesday.

 Meanwhile, despite the Fed chorus on the need for higher rates, the odds of another supersized 75 basis point hike next month have receded to 40% in money markets.
 FEDWATCH